This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Your personal leadership.

-You never owe me an explanation for following your conscience.
+You don’t owe me an explanation for following your conscience.

 You will never be guilted here.

-You will never be made to feel “wrong” for taking a righteous stand.
+You will never be made to feel “wrong” for taking what you believe is a righteous stand.

 IF YOU ARE ALREADY BUYING FROM AMAZON — HERE’S HOW YOU CAN SUPPORT